Have you always thought about learning to play the guitar and now you’ve decided that you’re going to teach yourself guitar?

 I know I did.

 As a teenager, I really wanted to learn to play guitar, so I bought a cool looking one from Guitar Center and fiddled around with it for a while, jammed with friends, and picked away at tablature from Black Sabbath, Metallica, and others.

-I never took lessons (beyond one classical guitar class in high school), never learned how to read music, and never really even learned to play chords.
+I never took guitar lessons (beyond one classical guitar class that was offered at my high school), never learned how to read music, and never really even learned to play chords.

 It was always a fun little hobby though, you know, trying to teach yourself guitar.

 Like many things in my life, it sort of fell away with time.
 By the time I left for college it was a distant memory.